kevinggg2/AI-headshot-generator/README.md

-# Natural and Professional LinkedIn AI Headshot Generator
+# Natural and Professional LinkedIn AI Headshot Generator - HeadshotNatural

 Create the **most realistic** and **affordable** AI-generated headshots for LinkedIn, resumes, and social media — in minutes.